herkkules/herkkules/README.md

 >  - **Rugged System** ... design robust solutions that remain stable under stress, ensuring continuity even in the face of disruption.
 From fail-safe architectures to redundancy planning, resilience is built into every layer of a system with no single points of failure.

 >  - **Elegant Function** is what characterises my Nordic approach.
 My principles of purpose, simplicity, and practicality ...
 Affective user experiences feel intuitive without drawing attention to themselves.
-Solutions are well design when there is nothing more to remove and (inertia/friction) is minimised. ... user-centric developer ...

->  - Maintainable software ...
+>  - **Maintainable software** is ready implementation when nothing more removed.

 ---